 • 12 gal x 15 minutes = 180 gallons of 6% foam concentrate required to control, extinguish and initially secure a 1000 sq. ft. polar solvent fire.

 Foam suppression systems are typically found in large areas where there is a lot of flammable or combustible liquids.
 For example, some of the common uses include:

 c) Marine applications

 d) Process areas

 h) Racks of Bulk Plants

-The PLC Fire Safety Solutions engineers have extensive knowledge and expertise to design, review, test and commission foam systems as per NFPA 11 and NFPA 16 standards.
-We can provide consultation on selection of foam concentrate and type of system, proportioning methods, performance criteria, and code compliance requirements both for new and existing fixed foam systems.
+PLC Fire Safety Engineering has extensive knowledge and expertise to design, review, test and commission foam systems as per NFPA 11 and NFPA 16 standards.
+Our Engineers can provide consultation on selection of foam concentrate and type of system, proportioning methods, performance criteria, and code compliance requirements both for new and existing fixed foam systems.

 References: NFPA 11 and manufacturer chemgurd.